 Life in BC can be pricey.
 The Vancouver private schools can have annual fees of CA$30,000.

-You will enjoy good public services but pay for them with the high taxes.
+You will enjoy good public services but pay for them with high taxes.

-It’s recommended that a decent yearly salary to live in Vancouver or BC is CA$45,000.
-For a family with children, life could get tough on less than CA$70,000.
+It’s recommended that a minimum yearly salary to live more or less comfortably in Vancouver or BC for a single person is CA$50,000.
+For a family with children, life could get tough on less than CA$120,000.

 2. Ontario – great employment opportunities